dreger/audaciousfox.net/content/linked/polygon-ditches-review-scores.md

 ---

-Executive Editor and Co-founder at *Polygon*, Chris Plante:
+Executive Editor and co-founder at *Polygon*, Chris Plante:

 > Games have changed since we launched Polygon.
 We're changing with them.